digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

 # OAIS Model Background
-- ISO Standard: The OAIS Reference Model became an international standard in 2003 as **ISO 14721:2003**.
-It has since been updated, with the most recent version being **ISO 14721:2012**.
+- The OAIS Reference Model became an international standard in 2003 as **ISO 14721:2003**.
-- The Consultative Committee for Space Data Systems (CCSDS), a multinational group of space agencies (including NASA and others), initiated the development of the OAIS model.
+- Consultative Committee for Space Data Systems (CCSDS) initiated its development in the late 1990s.
-- Timeline: The development began in the late 1990s, with the first version of the OAIS Reference Model published in 1999.

 ---